Name: Matthew Tetu

 Career & Professional Development was always my go-to resource in helping me find internships and jobs to apply for.
 In addition to this, April Cosner and Doug Hall played enormous roles in helping me prepare for interviews and constructing my resume to stand out.
 Their ability to relate to me is what kept bringing me back to continue working with them throughout the process. ”

 Most impactful mentor at HPU: “My most impactful mentor at HPU was Akir Khan.
-He taught me to never let anyone tell me I can’t accomplish something and go after what I want.
-I came to Akir my freshman year and told him exactly where I wanted to be when it comes time to graduate in May 2018, and since then he has always been there to guide me.
+He taught me to never let anyone tell me I can’t accomplish something and to go after what I want.
+I came to Akir my freshman year and told him exactly where I wanted to be when it came time to graduate in May 2018, and since then he has always been there to guide me.
 What started with Akir’s recommendation to be a student leader led me to acting as a student representative, serving the entirety of my junior and senior year as a leader on this campus.
 Akir showed me how to grind and then let me reap the benefits.
 He explained all of the best opportunities that I should take advantage of and the steps to get involved.
-Akir is a leader on this campus and in the community who’s only goal is to see the success of his students.
+Akir is a leader on this campus and in the community whose only goal is to see the success of his students.
 He has taught me to believe in my own abilities, take advantage of every opportunity and understand what it means to be an example.
 He instills confidence, speaks with passion, and wants to help everyone that he comes in contact with achieve their goals. “

 Are you an HPU graduate with an exciting job or graduate school offer?